SmaamX/SmaamX/README.md

 ### info
-- Python noob programmer looking for research projects
+- Python/Haskell noob programmer looking for research projects
 - Interested in machine learning and algorithm